zelanko/sql-docs.it-it/docs/advanced-analytics/tutorials/python-ski-rental-linear-regression-deploy-model.md

     GO
     ```

-1. Esegui il stored procedure per stimare i conteggi di noleggio
+1. Eseguire la stored procedure per stimare il numero di noleggi

     ```sql
     --Insert the results of the predictions for test set into a table